-Wow, it has been such a fun and productive morning, and it’s not even 11 a.m. here in Portland yet.
-I got up at 6 a.m. with Jesse and headed to Recreate with him.
-He had to teach class this morning and I decided to take the 6:30 class since I was meeting a client at 7:30 anyway (my internship project client — gets to work with me on form/mechanics/mobility free-of-charge!).
+Anyway, it has been such a fun and productive morning!
+I got up at 6 a.m. with Jesse and headed to the gym with him.
+He had to teach class this morning and I decided to take his class since I was meeting a client at 7:30 anyway (my internship project client).
 It was a great workout and a deadlift day, which I was excited about.
-Afterward, I had a short 30-minute session with my client in which we did some mobility, foam rolling and myofascial release with a lacrosse ball.
-When I was done, Jesse asked if I wanted to hang out for the next class to finish and go out to breakfast with him.
+Afterward, I had a short 30-minute session with my client and then when I was done, Jesse asked if I wanted to wait for the next class to finish and go out to breakfast with him.
 Um, yes!
 There was no hesitation on my end.
-I love, LOVE going out for breakfast and we went to our favorite place too since it’s right nearby – Besaw’s.
-So, I did my own foam rolling and soft tissue work with the lacrosse ball while I waited.
+I love, LOVE going out for breakfast and we went to our favorite place too – Besaw’s.

-I dropped Jesse back off at the gym to teach the 10 a.m. class and then drove to Whole Foods to get some food for our day tomorrow and for dinner tonight (fresh wild Coho salmon is on sale for $9.99/pound today!
-Guess what we’re having?).
-Tomorrow, we’re headed up to the Seattle area (Redmond) for an all day Gold Medal Bodies seminar.
-It’ll be a quick trip and full day because we’re not spending the night, so need to leave by 6:30 a.m. to get there just before 10 a.m.
+I dropped Jesse back off at the gym to teach the 10 a.m. class and then drove to Whole Foods to get some food for our day tomorrow and for dinner tonight.
+Tomorrow, we’re headed up to the Seattle area for an all day Gold Medal Bodies seminar.
+It’ll be a quick trip and full day because we’re not spending the night, so need to leave super early.
 The seminar goes until 5 p.m. or so and afterward, we plan to head back home and grab a bite to eat somewhere along the way.
 We’ll probably just eat somewhere in Seattle because there will be more options.
 Plus, we haven’t been to Seattle in well over a year, so it’ll be fun to hang out, even if it’s only for dinner.

 The workshop should be fun and useful, but also a bit tiring.
 We’ll be doing parallette work, gymnastics skills (rings, tumbling, handstands, etc.), hand balancing and more.
 Good stuff and I’m looking forward to the opportunity.
 It’s really cool to do this kind of stuff with Jesse too.

-- 2 tsp grass-fed tallow or other fat of choice
+- 2 tsp grass-fed butter, ghee or other fat of choice

 - 1/2 large onion, sliced in thin half moons